 A short walk down the bluff leads to Spider Lake’s clear waters and squiggly shoreline.
 Bald eagles and white-tailed deer are common sights at this gorgeous summer getaway in Northern Wisconsin.

 Recess time at Lenroot School meant frolicking along the scenic banks of the Namekagon River.
 Guests at the Lenroot Lodge in Seeley can enjoy recess all day long—and skip out on the homework.
-In fact, school’s out for summer.
 The lodge’s brawny log columns and stout beams are built around the early-1930s one-room schoolhouse.
 Four of the lodge’s 10 guest rooms are in the former classroom.

 The original floors remain, as do the chalkboards with ghosts of the ABCs.
 The lodge’s exterior features recycled material as well, including huge log columns, heavy beams from the town’s former garage and telephone poles that now serve as handrails.